-If you believe someone has violated the PyCon Code of Conduct, we encourage you to report it.
-If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
+If you believe someone has violated the Code of Conduct, we encourage you to report it.
+If you are unsure whether the incident is a violation, or whether the space where it happened is covered by the Code of Conduct, we encourage you to still report it.
 We are fine with receiving reports where we decide to take no action for the sake of creating a safer space.

 In the event of a conflict of interest, you may directly contact any of the lead incident responders:

-If you make a report via email or phone, please include:
+When you make a report via email or phone, please include: